 - Index numbers are expressed in percentages.

-- Index numbers are comparable nature at any two timing or places.
+- Index numbers are comparable in nature at any two-timing or places.

 - Index numbers are a sort of averages, usually weighted averages.

 - Index numbers measure the changes in some quantities which cannot be observed directly.

 Mainly five uses of index numbers are described as follows

 - An Aid to Framing of Policies

 Fixing of wages and dearness allowance is mainly based on the consumer price index.

 2. To find Trend

 Index numbers measure the changes from time to time which enables us to study the general pattern or trend of the economic activity.
 This can be used for forecasting purposes also.